jasonmauss/jasonmaussblog/_posts/2023-11-11-algo-series-1-bubble-sort.md

   - Programming
   - Sorting
 ---
-<span>*This post is the first in a series about well-known programming algorithms.
-To see more posts on this topic, check out the Algorithms tag.*</span>
+*This post is the first in a series about well-known programming algorithms.
+To see more posts on this topic, check out the Algorithms tag.*

 ### Introduction